HL7/fhircast-docs/docs/events/diagnosticReport-open.md

 ## Workflow
 A `DiagnosticReport-open` request is posted to the Hub when a new or existing DiagnosticReport is opened by an application and established as the anchor context of a topic.
 The `context` field MUST contain at least one `Patient` resource and the anchor context resource.

 When a `DiagnosticReport-open` event is received by an application, the application should respond as is appropriate for its clinical use.
 For example, an image reading application may respond to a `DiagnosticReport-open` event posted by a reporting application by opening any imaging study(ies) specified in the context.
-A reporting application may want to respond to an event posted by an image reading application by creating and opening a new or existing report.
+A reporting application may want to respond to a `DiagnosticReport-open` event posted by an image reading application by creating a new or opening an existing report.

 ### Content Sharing Support
 If a Hub supports content sharing, when it distributes a `DiagnosticReport-open` event the Hub associates a `versionId` with the anchor context.
 Subscribed applications MUST submit this `versionId` in subsequent [`DiagnosticReport-update`](../diagnosticReport-update) requests.
 If a client will neither make a [`DiagnosticReport-update`](../diagnosticReport-update) request or respond to [`DiagnosticReport-update`](../diagnosticReport-update) events, the versionId can be safely ignored.